XRPLF/xrpl-dev-portal/content/tutorials/manage-the-rippled-server/configuration/run-rippled-as-a-validator.md

 ## 6. Provide domain verification

-To help validation list publishers and other participants in the XRP Ledger network understand who operates your validator, provide domain verification for your validator.
+To help validation list publishers and other participants in the XRP Ledger network understand who runs your validator, provide domain verification for your validator.
 At a high level, domain verification is a two-way link:

 - Use your domain to claim ownership of a validator key.

 - Use your validator key to claim ownership of a domain.

 Creating this link establishes strong evidence that you own both the validator key and the domain.
-Providing this evidence is just one aspect of [being a good validator](#1-understand-the-traits-of-a-good-validator).
+Providing this evidence is one aspect of [being a good validator](#1-understand-the-traits-of-a-good-validator).

 To provide domain verification: